dirac-institute/sorcha/docs/postprocessing.rst

 Full Camera Footprint
 ~~~~~~~~~~~~~~~~~~~~~~~

 Using this filter applies a full camera footprint, including chip gaps.
-The full camera footprint filter figures out which of  the  possible input population detections (as idenitifed by the ephemeris generation stage/input)  for each survey observations land within on the survey camera's detectors.
+The full camera footprint filter figures out which of  the  possible input population detections (as identified by the ephemeris generation stage/input)  for each survey observations land within on the survey camera's detectors.
 This is the slowest and most accurate version of the footprint filter.
 The image below shows the full camera footprint filter for the default LSSTCam architecture.

 .. image:: images/full_footprint_filter.png